 Your data will be stored by us for six years after you made your donation unless you agreed to Gift Aid your donation, which requires us to store your data to meet our HMRC responsibility.

-As an organisation that exists to support the health and wellbeing of current and former bank workers, and their dependants, we have a legitimate interest in processing personal data to communicate with current and former bank workers on matters that relate to our legitimate interest.
+As an organisation that exists to support the health and wellbeing of current and former bank workers, and their dependants, we have a legitimate interest in processing personal data to communicate with current and former bank workers on matters that relate to our work and support of our clients.

-As a result, we do not usually need your consent to send you communications that allow us to inform you of the support and services we offer.
-In pursuit of this objective we may store your personally identifiable data in our secure CRM.
+As a result, we do not usually need your consent to send you communications that allow us to inform you of the support and services we offer, or to request your participation in research and/or feedback in order to improve our understanding of our community, it’s needs and to develop the services we provide.
+In pursuit of this objective, we may store your personally identifiable data in our secure CRM.
 Where consent is needed by us, we will always ask for this consent separately and clearly.

 When you get in touch to ask for support, your details are requested or are passed to a member of our staff, who will contact you to discuss your request.